studiohyperdrive/ngx-tools/projects/forms/README.md

 ### Disabling and enabling control

-If we wish to disable or enable all controls within a (Data)FormAccessor, we can simply disable/enable the parent control that is connected to this accessor.
+If we wish to disable or enable all controls within a FormAccessor, we can simply disable/enable the parent control that is connected to this accessor.

-If we wish to disable specific controls within the a (Data)FormAccessor, we can use the `disableFields` input to pass down the keys of these controls.
+If we wish to disable specific controls within the a FormAccessor, we can use the `disableFields` input to pass down the keys of these controls.
 By default, disabling these will cause a valueChanges emit.
 This behavior can be overwritten by implementing the `emitValueWhenDisableFieldsUsingInput` function.

 ### UpdateValueAndValidity

 As Angular does not by default support a recursive `updateValueAndValidity` and therefore cannot update the value and validity of the inner controls of the accessor, we have a custom implementation that will recursively update all the controls.

 In case we wish to handle any logic _before_ this, we can implement the `onUpdateValueAndValidity` function.

+### DataFormAccessor

+A special case of the FormAccessor, the DataFormAccessor allows you to provide a set of data to the `data` input which will be used when creating the underlying form.
+Common examples for this use case include using an array of data to build up a set of controls in the form.

+Given that the DataFormAccessor is a special case of the regular FormAccessor, all earlier mentioned methods and @Inputs are still applicable.

 ### Examples